-The effects of the pandemic we’ve been dealing with along with dreary winter weather has led some people to the blues and depression.
+Dealing with dreary winter weather has led some people to feel blue and depressed.
 Depression makes it harder to stick to our good eating plan which in turn makes it more difficult to keep our blood sugar and insulin steady.
 Many people have found themselves feeling unmotivated, low on energy and are realizing they are recognizing more feelings of sadness than usual.

 If you would like to feel more energetic and a little happier, read on to learn more.

 Spring is a reminder of how beautiful change can be.
 The days become longer which means more daylight.
 The grass begins to become green again, the flowers and trees bloom, and many animals birth their young.
 Spring is visible!
 There are many ways we can help with a renewal of our minds and spirits.
 Most of us need to consciously take steps to facilitate that renewal.

 A few years ago at a time of huge change, Linda moved from the green of the Pacific Northwest to the brown of the desert of the Southwest.
 She suffered from an almost debilitating situational depression.
 Those of you who have dealt with such a situation know that feeling of knowing what you could do and yet just not feeling able to force yourself to take the steps necessary.
 The following steps are how she got herself out of this sadness.